danmory/web-hashing-server/README.md

 ## Description

-The application gets the URLs and
+The application saves URL under its hash value and returns this URL while passing hash back.

 ## Requirements